guaguila/CLive2022_DEVWKS-3240/README.md

 ## Version 17.8

 # Lab Introduction
+This lab focus on the configuration of a Catalyst 9300 switch and and a Ubuntu VM machine that has the necessary software dependencies to reproduce the MDT contents reviewed during the presentation.

-To access the lab, you will need to SSH to the VM specific host.
-From the VM host you will have access to the switch and the remaining software dependencies for the lab.
-Please find below the actual lab environment and instructions.
+You will access the lab via SSH.
+Please find below the actual lab environment and the instructions to continue.

 # Lab environment